 HAVING TROUBLE VIEWING?
 CLICK HERE

-Suki Lopez is a New York City based actress hailing from the shiny shores of Miami.
-Lopez, a Cuban-American artist, is best known for her role as Nina ( "la latina" ) on HBO's Sesame Street.
+Suki Lopez is a Cuban-American actress hailing from the shiny shores of Miami.
+Lopez, is best known for her role as Nina ( "la latina" ) on HBO's Sesame Street.
 Previous credits include the National Tour of West Side Story, Disney Cruise Line and an episode of Bravo's Odd Mom Out.
 When she's not acting, Suki's exploring New York Cities food scene with her Chef husband or just drinking a cafe con leche at home.

 "suki" 好き Japanese - verb: "to like, to love," *note: I'm not Japanese.